Guard D.J. Carton transferring from Ohio State to Marquette

 “I chose Marquette because of the relationship I have been able to develop with Coach Wojo,” Carton said in the release.
 “I think he understands me and can bring the best out of me, on and off the court.”

-Carton averaged 10.4 points and played 20 games for the Buckeyes this season before Ohio State announced on Jan.
-30 that he was leaving the team for mental health reasons.
+Carton averaged 10.4 points and played 20 games for Ohio State this season before announcing via Twitter on Jan.
+30 that he was stepping away from the program for mental health reasons.

-“In making this decision I felt it was important to be transparent as to why I’m taking a break,” Carton tweeted at the time.
+“In making this decision, I felt it was important to be transparent as to why I’m taking a break,” Carton tweeted at the time.
 “I have been suffering from mental health issues for a couple years.
 I have been through a lot.
 I’m disappointed to say I’m not 100% right now.”

 Carton then announced last month that he was entering the transfer portal.